chakrabar/chakrabar.github.io/_posts/articles/2018-01-22-porting-existing-webapi-to-aspnet-core-2.0.md

 #### [7] Migrating Web API to ASP.NET Core, the good boy way

 The basic way to [migrating old Web API code](https://docs.microsoft.com/en-us/aspnet/core/migration/webapi) to `ASP.NET Core` is to convert the old project to new project, and make necssary adjustments to comply with the new conventions of ASP.NET Core `MVC`.
+See the [Porting ASP.NET MVC apps to ASP.NET Core 2.0 MVC](/articles/porting-aspnet-apps-to-aspnet-core-2.0/) section first.

-So, the general process would be
+So, the general process for migrating Web API project would be

 1. Create a new `ASP.NET Core 2.0` application and choose the `Web API` template (it's just a template)
 2. Copy over all your existing classes